How to Apply for Funding

 - Employer Verification Form – You cannot submit your application unless your employer completes this online form.
 See the Employer Verification FAQ if you are having troubles submitting this form.

 International Internships – Your travel must first be approved by Notre Dame International before we can award you funding.
 Receive approval by submitting an online Request for International Travel to the Notre Dame International Office explaining your internship location and duration.
 Instructions for submitting the Request for International Travel Form are part of our online funding application.
+It is strongly recommended that you attend a Notre Dame Internation Safety Summit as well.

 Recipients of Financial Aid – All applicants receiving financial aid should contact the Office of Financial Aid to confirm that these funds will not have any possible impact on their financial aid package.
 We will fund students regardless of the support level financial aid provides.